 Reserve such pleas for extreme, life-threatening cases and only if phoning the police is out of the question.
 Contacting the authorities (or pushing a panic button if you have a security company but forgot to set an already-existing alarm) should be your first priority.
 You'll want to do so from a safe part of the house though.

-Tip: If your house alarm fob isn't available, try setting off your car's alarm.
+Note: If your house alarm fob isn't available, set off your car's alarm.

 In the event that you find yourself face-to-face with your intruders, maintain an attitude of calm cooperation.
 It's best to place your hands up at shoulder level and promise to remain compliant with any demands.
-Shooting, like "I have a gun" or "I have called the police" may irritate burglars, and make him to act violently.
-It is the most important to protect yourself from a serious injury and survive the home invasion.
+Shooting, like “I have a gun” or “I have called the police” may irritate burglars, and make them act violently.
+It is most important to protect yourself from a serious injury\and survive the home invasion.

 With your arms at shoulder-height, you'll still be able to defend yourself against a knife or blunt object if the intruder tries to make a lethal blow.
 It's better to risk injuring your hands than your organs.
 Ideally this won't be necessary though.
 If you can show that you're no threat, the intruders will be anxious to carry out their robbery quickly and will therefore leave you alone.

 If you aren't faced with direct and personal danger during the home invasion, your first priority is to phone the police.
 Make sure your call takes place out of earshot from the intruders.
 Most home-intruders will carry out their robbery within 10 minutes, so the safest option is to keep yourself under the radar for that length of time.

 5. Find a safe room to hide in